 Employee engagement is a shared responsibility that involves both leaders and individual team members.
 While leaders are tasked with creating an environment that motivates and supports their teams, each employee also plays a vital role in fostering their own engagement.

-Knowing what is employee engagement and how to improve it is critical for them.
+Knowing what employee engagement is and how to improve it is critical for them.
 This collaboration is essential for building a workplace culture where everyone feels valued and invested in their work, leading to greater productivity and job satisfaction.

 Managers and Companies